Baltoli/project-docs/notes/log.md

 * More work on the changes suggested by Robert
 * Got all the changes suggested by Robert integrated.
 Tomorrow need to have a look at general coherency etc. with respect to these changes.

+## 25/5/2017

+* Looking at general coherency of the dissertation, making sure it hangs together OK.
+* Went through and changed usages of "TESLA model checker" to say TMC instead for ease of reference.